Blog

 How Parallel Makes You Fundraising-Ready

-This is where Parallel transforms the process for founders.
-Instead of scrambling with spreadsheets and outdated models, you get a live, AI-powered forecasting platform that keeps you ready from day one.
+This is where Parallel changes the process for founders.
+Instead of scrambling with spreadsheets and outdated models, you get financial planning software built for startups, without the spreadsheet.
+Parallel syncs your accounting into a live financial model, so you stay ready from day one.

-Real-time runway updates: Always know exactly how much time you have left
+Real-time runway updates: Always know exactly how much time you have left, based on your actuals

-Scenario modeling: Test different hiring or revenue paths instantly and show investors you’re prepared for multiple outcomes
+Scenario modeling: Test different hiring or revenue paths instantly, and surface the risks and tradeoffs of each so you can show investors you're prepared for multiple outcomes

 When you use Parallel, being "fundraising-ready" is your default state.